e-ngo/basicgram/README.md

 # Basicgram
+A working clone of Instagram, instantly cloneable and deployable.

 ## Development
 - Need local version of redis + mongo
 - Run redis-server and redis-cli from wherever your redis installation is